solodev/cloud-documentation/src/Overview/index.md

 :--- | ---
-First Name | Input the first name associated with your Solodev account Last Name | Input the last name associated with your Solodev account Username | Create a username
+First Name | Input the first name associated with your Solodev account Last Name | Input the last name associated with your Solodev account Username | Create a unique username
 Email | Input email address where you will receive communications related to your Solodev account.
 Password | Create a password following the guidelines pictured above.

 !!!
 Note:
-Before hitting the green "Join Solodev" button, we ask you to read and review our [Terms of Service](https://www.solodev.com/terms/) and [Privacy Statement](https://www.solodev.com/terms/privacy-policy.stml).
+Before hitting the "Join Solodev" button, we ask you to read and review our [Terms of Service](https://www.solodev.com/terms/) and [Privacy Statement](https://www.solodev.com/terms/privacy-policy.stml).
 Upon acceptance, you will be automatically enrolled in the Free Developer plan.
 !!!

 ## Confirm